Home Page

 If your score is above the average score for that contest:

-(Your Score/ Average Score) x (Award points calculated for the Average Score) = Your Award Points
+(Your Score/ Average Score) x (Award points calculated for the Average Score) = Your sCCOre Points

 Reporting Your Scores: